5 of the Best Robot Vacuum Reviews: Autonomous Helpers That Clean Your Home For You

 These sensors prevent robots from falling down stairs or any “cliff” points like stairs and damaging itself permanently.

 When battery is low, it tells the robot to go back to the charging base to recharge and continue its task without your help.

 This will dictate how efficient a robot is in cleaning a room, the less time it needs to clean the more efficient it is.
 There are two types of navigation – random and predictable.

 The main point of having a robotic vacuum is automation, without this feature what’s the point in getting one?

 When they unveiled the BotVac series a few years ago, they’ve a side brush to match Roomba’s side brush to help their product clean edges better.

 In addition to the side brush, they also upgraded their navigation system.
-And increased the width of the main motorized brush to reach all the way to the edge.
+This variant also has a wider beater bar that’ll reach all the way to the edge.